UweAlex/T1D-DOSIS/README.md

 ## 5. Positioning: Semi-Automatic Control System and Synergy

 T1D-DOSIS positions itself as a **Semi-Automatic Control System with Counter-Regulation** that optimizes the efficiency of therapeutic factors without controlling insulin delivery in real-time.
+It improves the daily lives of T1D individuals by making insulin injections more precise (through adjusted ISF/CarbFactor) and hypo-management safer (e.g., via predictions for glucose dosing).

 ### 5.1 Distinction from Fully Automatic Closed-Loop Systems (DIY-APS)